31 Jan 2019

 Investment towards social housing declined in the country after 1980 and it further declined, since 2010.
-The government report on housing state affordable rents for a typical two bedroom house is now 30 per cent more expensive as compared to social rents, and such amount is beyond the reach of many people eligible for social housing.
-The increase in number of families with children renting homes increased 1.8 million in 2017, which was 566,000 in 2003, where one in seven privately rented homes faced health and safety risks ( as per government figures) and four in ten private landlords said they ban renting to people eligible for housing benefit.
+The government report on housing state affordable rents for a typical two-bedroom house is now 30 percent more expensive as compared to social rents, and such amount is beyond the reach of many people eligible for social housing.
+The increase in the number of families with children renting homes increased 1.8 million in 2017, which was 566,000 in 2003, where one in seven privately rented homes faced health and safety risks ( as per government figures) and four in ten private landlords said they ban renting to people eligible for housing benefit.

 Local plans to reduce housing shortage

-There are many suggestions from various parties to resolve the crisis which includes - increasing social funding, constructing house on green belt land, and developing unused offices and homes.
-As per Full Fact data - 88 per cent of the UK is not developed, where a huge portion comes under the green belt.
+There are many suggestions from various parties to resolve the crisis which includes - increasing social funding, constructing the house on green belt land, and developing unused offices and homes.
+As per Full Fact data - 88 percent of the UK is not developed, where a huge portion comes under the green belt.